Aegina Island Guide

 Aegina Dining Options

 We found plenty of excellent restaurants along the harbour area in Aegina Town, offering good quality food and drinks.
-Prices are somewhat higher than you’d find on other islands, reflecting its popularity and proximity to the mainland and capital.
+Prices are somewhat higher than you’d find on other islands, reflecting its popularity and proximity to the Greek mainland.

 Getting Around Aegina